Circus Circus has stood the test of time – A rarity in Las Vegas, a city that loves to implode its icons.

 Visit STRAT: If you’re looking for additional kid-friendly activities near Circus Circus, take a quick ride to STRAT.

-There, you can experience the observation deck and rides atop their SkyPod tower.
+There, you can experience the observation deck and rides atop their SkyPod tower, which is one of my favorite attractions in Vegas.

-An observation deck ticket typically cost around $25 and rides can be added for next to nothing when booking in advance on Vegas.com.
+An observation deck ticket typically cost around $20-$30, and a ride can be added for just $5 extra.
+A great value.

-Their Famous Foods Street Eats is an upscale food hall that offers 16 diverse, high-quality dining options that range from Asian to fried chicken and Texas BBQ.
+Their Famous Foods Street Eats is an upscale food hall offering 15+ diverse, high-quality dining options ranging from Asian to fried chicken and Texas BBQ.

 Located within the Famous Foods Street Eats is the Here Kitty Kitty Vice Den speakeasy, which is hidden behind the facade of a functioning restaurant.